LabKey/glass-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

-### version 6.X
+### version 6.4.0
-*Released*: X 2024
+*Released*: 6 December 2024
 - Issue 51432: LKSM: special character not working well on various pages
-  - Warn user about missing quotes when pasting data into editable grid that containing comma
+  - Warn user about missing quotes when pasting data into editable grid that contains a comma
   - Replace `&` with a similar unicode character for lineage graph labels display as vis-network doesn't work well with `&`

 ### version 6.4.0